 “The Jazz Ambassadors” tells the story of when the U.S. State Department asked jazz icons to travel the world as cultural ambassadors during the Cold War.
 Their mission was at the intersection of race, civil rights and public diplomacy.

 The film premieres on May 4, 2018 on PBS.
 Check your local listings.

 Frank Palumbo was a South Philly-based restaurateur and philanthropist.
-He owned a number of night clubs, including the legendary Palumbo’s in South Philly and Center City’s Click Club, where Benny Goodman recorded a live album in 1948.
+He owned a number of night clubs, including the legendary Palumbo’s in South Philly and Center City’s Click Club, where Louis Armstrong recorded a live album in 1948.